-- e) If the employee has made a disclosure to their designated officer but is unable to complete the process due to a reprisal directed towards them, or a reasonable expectation a reprisal may be directed towards them. - 19.
-The Principal shall acknowledge, in writing, receipt of disclosure within five (5) business days from the date the complaint was received or within a shorter period of time if the nature of the disclosure warrants immediate action. - 20.
-The Principal shall determine whether an investigation will proceed within ten (10) business days from the date the complaint was received. - 21.
-An employee who is the subject of a disclosure will be informed of the same once a determination is made to proceed with an investigation, unless circumstances dictate otherwise. - 22.
-The Principal shall proceed with the investigation securing statements from all possible sources of information and will take immediate action to prevent theft, alteration, or destruction of all relevant records related to the alleged or suspected wrong doing; - 23.
-The investigation shall be handled with sensitivity, discretion and confidentiality to the extent allowed by the circumstances and the law. - 24.
-The Principal shall complete the investigation and submit the investigation report to the Superintendent within one hundred ten (110) business days from the date the complaint was received. - 25.
-If, in the opinion of the Principal, there is not enough time to complete a thorough investigation, the Superintendent may extend the the time limit by thirty (30) business days. - 26.
-The investigation report, in addition to the statement of findings, must include recommendations for corrective action, if applicable. - 27.
-The employee that made the disclosure must be notified, in writing, that the investigation is complete and what, if any, recommendations are made based on the findings of the investigation within five (5) business days of the submission of the investigation report to the Superintendent.
+- insufficient time to make a disclosure of the matter to the designated officer.
+(Must ensure designated officer be notified as soon as practical). - e) If the employee has made a disclosure to their designated officer but is unable to complete the process due to a reprisal directed towards them, or a reasonable expectation a reprisal may be directed towards them. - 13.
+The Principal shall acknowledge, in writing, receipt of disclosure within five (5) business days from the date the complaint was received or within a shorter period of time if the nature of the disclosure warrants immediate action. - 14.
+The Principal shall determine whether an investigation will proceed within ten (10) business days from the date the complaint was received. - 15.
+An employee who is the subject of a disclosure will be informed of the same once a determination is made to proceed with an investigation, unless circumstances dictate otherwise. - 16.
+The Principal shall proceed with the investigation securing statements from all possible sources of information and will take immediate action to prevent theft, alteration, or destruction of all relevant records related to the alleged or suspected wrong doing. - 17.
+The investigation shall be handled with sensitivity, discretion and confidentiality to the extent allowed by the circumstances and the law. - 18.
+The Principal shall complete the investigation and submit the investigation report to the Superintendent within one hundred ten (110) business days from the date the complaint was received. - 19.
+If, in the opinion of the Principal, there is not enough time to complete a thorough investigation, the Superintendent may extend the time limit by thirty (30) business days. - 20.
+The investigation report, in addition to the statement of findings, must include recommendations for corrective action, if applicable. - 21.
+The employee that made the disclosure must be notified, in writing, that the investigation is complete and what, if any, recommendations are made based on the findings of the investigation within five (5) business days of the submission of the investigation report to the Superintendent. - Outcomes should be fair and reasonable for the public body and the employee making the disclosure.
+There are a variety of outcomes offered, such as: - an explanation; - an apology; - mediation;